devopsbysarang/devopsbysarang.github.io/_posts/2026-08-15-terraform.md

 Destroy old
 ```

-This can reduce or eliminate downtime during replacement, where supported by the resource type and provider (not every resource type supports this cleanly — check provider docs, especially for anything with naming uniqueness constraints).
+This can reduce or eliminate downtime during replacement, where supported by the resource type and provider (not every resource type supports this cleanly, check provider docs, especially for anything with naming uniqueness constraints).

 ## 48. prevent_destroy